 Until recently, their availability for only low or moderate temperatures limited their use.
-Now though, Heat Trace Ltd. have pioneered new 3rd generation semi-conductive tracers able to withstand up to 300°C energised or power off, meaning only Heat Trace's Self-Regulating tracers can fulfil 90% of all applications within industrial heat tracing - but currently only from Heat Trace.
+Now though, Heat Trace Ltd. have pioneered new 3rd generation semi-conductive tracers able to withstand up to 300°C energised or power off.
+So now, Self-Regulating tracers can fulfil 90% of all applications within industrial heat tracing - but currently only from Heat Trace!